syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-action.md

 ---
 # Working with Actions

-Essential PDF supports different actions that can be triggered by different events and user interactions.
+Essential&reg; PDF supports different actions that can be triggered by different events and user interactions.

 ## Adding an action to the PDF